 Development in Sha Tin New Town In planning the development of Sha Tin New Town, suitable sites have been reserved for various types of land uses including residential, commercial, industrial and open space and for the provision of different types of community and infrastructural facilities to meet the needs of the population.
 Population and Housing Mix There is a variety of housing development in Sha Tin to suit a range of income levels and housing aspirations.
-According to the Hong Kong 2016 Population By-census, the population of the Sha Tin and Ma On Shan New Towns includes about 359 200 persons in public rental housing (PRH) and subsidised sale flats1.
-The remaining 306 400 persons are in private residential developments, villages and other temporary and non-domestic housing.
-Upon the planned development, the overall flat mix ratio of the New Town will be about 55:45 between public (including public rental housing and subsidised sale flat) and private permanent housing (including village housing).
-While Shui Chuen O Estate (Figure 4) is the newest, Lek Yuen Estate (Figure 2) and Wo Che Estate are two of the earliest PRH developments in Sha Tin.
-At present, there are altogether 22 PRH estates (including five under Tenant Purchase Scheme), 18 Home Ownership Scheme (HOS) and seven Private Sector Participation Scheme (PSPS) estates in the New Town.
-Low-density private residential developments are mainly located on higher ground such as Kau To (Figure 3).
+According to the Hong Kong 2021 Population Census, the population of the Sha Tin and Ma On Shan New Towns includes about 383 000 persons in public rental housing (PRH) and subsidised sale flats.
+The remaining 315 100 persons are in private residential developments, villages and other temporary and non-domestic housing.
+Upon full development of Sha Tin New Town as planned, the overall flat mix ratio of the New Town will be about 55:45 between public (including PRH and subsidised sale flat) and private permanent housing (including village housing).
+While Chun Yeung Estate (Figure 4) is the newest, Lek Yuen Estate (Figure 5) and Wo Che Estate are two of the earliest PRH developments in Sha Tin.
+At present, there are altogether 23 PRH estates (including five under Tenant Purchase Scheme), 25 Home Ownership Scheme (HOS) and 7 Private Sector Participation Scheme (PSPS) estates in Sha Tin New Town.
+Low-density private residential developments are mainly located on higher grounds such as Kau To (Figure 6).